SpikeInterface/spikeinterface/doc/modules/qualitymetrics/sd_ratio.rst

 Expectation and use
 -------------------

 For a unit representing a single neuron, this metric should return a value close to one.
-However for unit that are contaminated, the value can be significantly higher.
+However for units that are contaminated, the value can be significantly higher.

 Example code